Jayanadh/NEURAL_STYLE_TRANSFER/README.md

 ---

-## 📜 License
-Add a license (MIT or similar) if you plan to share/extend.
-If you already have a `LICENSE`, it will apply.

----

 ## 🙌 Acknowledgements
 - PyTorch & TorchVision model zoo (VGG‑19, Mask R‑CNN, DeepLabV3)
 - Meta AI **Segment Anything** (SAM)